krisrs1128/geo_mlvis/README.md

 # geo_mlvis
-This is the code repository for "Glacier Segmentation" project.
+This is the code repository for "Interactive visualization and representation analysis applied to Glacier Segmentation" project.
+We provide a comprehensive visual interpretation of glacier segmentation via interactive visualization and representation analysis.

 Raw data coule be downloaded as .tiff files using "Data_Preview_Download/download.ipynb"